Merchant cash advance marketing guidelinesPrivate preview

 Sample copy

-MCA offer email (first offer)
+Financing offer email (first offer, all users)

-This offer is available until [add date].
-If you have any questions, you can learn more about the program here [add link to your landing page or How it works], or reply to this email to get in touch with our partners at Stripe. – The [Platform name] team |
+If you have any questions, you can learn more about the program here [add link to your landing page or How it works].
+View your offer [add button or link to offer] – The [Platform name] team |

-Footer: | This email was sent to [customer email address].
-If you’d rather not receive this kind of email, you can unsubscribe from future financing offer emails. [add unsubscribe link] All financing requests are subject to approval.
-Financing is provided by YouLend. |
+Footer: | This offer is available until [expiration date].
+This email was sent to [customer email address].
+If you’d rather not receive this kind of email, you can unsubscribe from future financing offer emails. [add unsubscribe link] [US only] *Stripe Capital loans have a minimum amount due each payment period.
+If the amount that you pay through sales doesn’t meet the minimum required, your bank account will be automatically debited the remaining amount at the end of the period |

 Program landing page